Posts

 German trains and stormy weather

 We recently had a storm in the nothern part of Germany - not very unusual in Fall.
 Three days later I wanted to go home by train via Hannover.
 There were still some train tracks closed but the train company offered an ‘alternative connection’.
 Before entering the alternative connection train in Hannover, travelers were informed that they would receive more information in the train.
-(If you happen to know the German train system, you will know that people working on the trains usually have the least information.
+(If you happen to know the German train system, you will know that people working on the trains usually have the least information.)
+Before arriving at the station in a small village where the train had to end due to closed tracks, travelers got told that there will be a connecting bus service.
+Upon leaving the station, there was no bus service nor anybody to talk to.
+Just rain.

 IETF (still) too slow